arghya88/zero-to-concourseci/README.md

 In the `nonprod` directory:

-`cp .envrc-example .envrc` #ignore direnv at this stage when prompted
+_ignore direnv at this stage when prompted_

+`cp .envrc-example .envrc`

 Tune this file.
 It should be self explanitory.